MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/connect-an-on-premises-network-to-a-microsoft-azure-virtual-network.md

 A cross-premises Azure virtual network is connected to your on-premises network, extending your network to include subnets and virtual machines hosted in Azure infrastructure services.
 This connection lets computers on your on-premises network to directly access virtual machines in Azure and vice versa.

-For example, a directory synchronization server running on an Azure virtual machine needs to query your on-premises domain controllers for changes to accounts and synchronize those changes with your Office 365 subscription.
+For example, a directory synchronization server running on an Azure virtual machine needs to query your on-premises domain controllers for changes to accounts and synchronize those changes with your Microsoft 365 subscription.
 This article shows you how to set up a cross-premises Azure virtual network using a site-to-site virtual private network (VPN) connection that is ready to host Azure virtual machines.

 ## Overview